defo-project/ech-dev-utils/README.md

 then reload the server config without having to change the config file which seems like a reasonably good thing.

-The model I use in test servers is to publish new ECH keys hourly, but for the most recent three keys to still be usable for ECH decryption in the server.
+The model we use in test servers is to publish new ECH keys hourly, but for the most recent three keys to still be usable for ECH decryption in the server.
 That's done via a cron job that handles all the key rotation stuff with a bit of orchestration between the key generator, ECH-enabled TLS server and DNS